AnatoliyProjects/pyfastlru/README.md

 # Description

-LRU cache is a data structure that combines fast item access by the key with invalidation of least recently used items in case of size limit exhaustion.
+An LRU (Least Recently Used) cache is a data structure that provides quick access to items by key and automatically removes the least recently used items in case of size exhaustion.

-These traits make the LRU cache useful for memoizing some computations (requests, resources, etc.) without risking memory blowup.
+These characteristics make the LRU cache ideal for memoizing arbitrary data without the risk of excessive memory usage.

-Our implementation uses a doubly linked list for item usage tracking and a `dict` for the lookup table.
+The proposed implementation (`LruCache` class) utilizes a doubly linked list to track item usage and a dictionary for the lookup table.

 # Overview

-The cache provides a `MutableMapping` interface.
-Thus, you may use `LruCache` the same way you use `dict`.
+The `LruCache` provides a `MutableMapping` interface similar to the `dict`.

-Unlike the standard `dict` (which is unbounded), the cache size is limited by the `maxsize` value provided to the cache `__init__` method (`128` by default).
-If the item count exceeds the limit,`LruCache` automatically removes the least recently used item.
+However, unlike a regular `dict`, which has no size limits, the cache size is restricted by the `maxsize` parameter specified during the initialization of the cache (defaulting to `128`).
+When the number of items exceeds this limit, the `LruCache` automatically removes the least recently used item to make space for new entries.

+Also, unlike a standard `dict`, which maintains a FIFO (first-in, first-out) order, the cache employs an MRU (most recently used) order.
+As a result, all iterators provided by the `LruCache` — including those from the `__iter__`, `keys`, `values`, and `items` methods — iterate from the MRU (most recently used) item to the LRU (least recently used) item.
-Synchronization is performed internally by the cache with a reentrant lock and doesn't require any actions from the end-user.

-Manual synchronization with `LruCache` context protocol or `acquire`/`release` methods is needed only to implement the atomic operations.
+Cache synchronization is handled internally using a reentrant lock, so no action is needed from the end user.
+Manual synchronization with the `LruCache` context manager or through the `acquire` and `release` methods is only necessary for implementing atomic operations.

-Cache collects usage statistics (`hits`, `misses`, `maxsize`, `currsize`) which may be retrieved with the `cache_info()` method.
+The cache gathers usage statistics, including `hits`, `misses`, `maxsize`, and `currsize`, which can be accessed using the `cache_info()` method.

 # Testing